PopularDemand/WebDev101-API/public/assets/lessons/wd103/basic-positioning.md

 Elements with fixed position remain at a certain place in the _window_ no matter where a user scrolls in the browser.

 Like absolute elements, these elements are removed from the normal flow.
-The `top`, `bottom`, `left`, `right` CSS attributes are relative to the top left corner of the _viewable window_.
+The `top`, `bottom`, `left`, `right` CSS properties are relative to the top left corner of the _viewable window_.

 ```
 .img-2 {